Knowledge Distillation for Federated Learning: a Practical Guide: Abstract

 \section{Abstract}

 Federated Learning (FL) enables the training of Deep Learning models without centrally collecting possibly sensitive raw data.
-This paves the way for stronger privacy guarantees when building predictive models.
-The most used algorithms for FL are parameter-averaging based schemes (e.g., Federated Averaging) that, however, have well known limits: (i) Clients must implement the same model architecture; (ii) Transmitting model weights and model updates implies high communication cost, which scales up with the number of model parameters; (iii) In presence of non-IID data distributions, parameter-averaging aggregation schemes perform poorly due to client model drifts.
-Federated adaptations of regular Knowledge Distillation (KD) can solve and/or mitigate the weaknesses of parameter-averaging FL algorithms while possibly introducing other trade-offs.
-In this article, we provide a review of KD-based algorithms tailored for specific FL issues.
+The most used algorithms for FL are parameter-averaging based schemes (e.g., Federated Averaging) that, however, have well known limits, i.e., model homogeneity, high communication cost, poor performance in presence of heterogeneous data distributions.
+Federated adaptations of regular Knowledge Distillation (KD) can solve or mitigate the weaknesses of parameter-averaging FL algorithms while possibly introducing other trade-offs.
+In this article, we originally present a focused review of the state-of-the-art KD-based algorithms specifically tailored for FL, by providing both a novel classification of the existing approaches and a detailed technical description of their pros, cons, and tradeoffs.